 Often, road conditions contribute to truck accidents.
 Poorly designed on or off-ramps or a lack of warning signs could lead to a truck overturning or losing control.
 Furthermore, road construction could create a dangerous situation for both trucks and cars.
 An uneven pavement or debris in the roadway could result in truck crash.
 Our Columbia truck accident lawyers carefully examine all factors related to your accident to establish who should be held accountable.

 In addition to the truck driver, an injured motorist could have contributed to the accident.
 If this is the case, or if a jury finds that an injured driver was partially at fault, then the truck driver will not be required to pay any compensation.
 Maryland follows the harsh “contributory negligence” doctrine which means that if a plaintiff is found to be even 1% responsible for the accident, they are prohibited from collecting compensation from the defendant.
 Our Columbia attorneys are well versed in Maryland personal injury law and will work to establish that no blame rested with you.

 Call Our Columbia, MD Truck Accident Lawyer to Schedule a Free Consultation

 If you or a loved one was injured in an accident caused by a truck driver’s reckless driving, call our Columbia lawyer for truck accidents immediately.
-Our experienced injury attorneys at the Law Offices of Randolph Rice have represented hundreds of Maryland residents and are committed to providing you professional and diligent service.
+Our experienced injury attorneys at Rice, Murtha & Psoras have represented hundreds of Maryland residents and are committed to providing you professional and diligent service.
 Call (410) 694-7291 today to schedule a free consultation.